Email FacebookTwitterMenu burgerClose thin

 Under the new Trump tax plan, most existing itemized deduction categories remain unchanged.
 But, the cap on state and local tax (SALT) deductions is temporarily increased.
 This change could raise the total deductible amount for taxpayers in high-tax states, making itemizing more favorable than the standard deduction.

-How the SALT Deduction Cap Could Affect Itemized Deductions
+How the SALT Deduction Cap Affects Itemized Deductions

-The House bill raised the SALT deduction cap to $40,000 for most filers and $20,000 for married individuals filing separately.
-This change would make itemizing more appealing for households with significant state and local tax payments.
+The One Big Beautiful Act raises the SALT deduction cap to $40,000 for joint filers and $20,000 for married individuals filing separately from 2025 through 2029.
+This makes itemizing more attractive for households in high-tax states—especially if state and local tax payments exceed the standard deduction.

 Who Should Itemize Deductions in 2025 and Beyond?